wp-plugins/mailchimp-for-wp/readme.txt

 1. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
 2. Add a sign-up checkbox to various places on your website.
 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
-More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link) are available on my website.
+More [MailChimp sign-up form examples](http://dannyvankooten.com/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link) are available on my website.
 5. **Premium only:** Create multiple AJAX powered sign-up forms.
 6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
 You don't have to write any HTML, if you want.
 7. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link)
+[Upgrade to the premium version now.](http://dannyvankooten.com/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link)

 == Changelog ==

+= 1.4 - October 28, 2013 =
+* Added: default form CSS themes, choose between light, red, green, blue or dark form styling.
+* Added: filter to add more variables to Checkbox Sign-Ups.
+* Improved: more fields unlocked in "add field" tool when editing forms.
+* Improved: smarter auto-detection of name fields when integrating with third-party forms like Contact Form 7
+* Changed: links point to new [MailChimp for WordPress](http://dannyvankooten.com/mailchimp-for-wordpress/) page now.

 = 1.3.1 - October 20, 2013 =
 * Fixed: bug when calling MailChimp API for PHP 5.2